Informational Interview with Alaa AlShroogi (Ex-Director of Cuadro Gallery Dubai)

 (A) What was the number of emotions subjects could select from, and how did you arrive at this number?

 (T) There were 25 emotions in total which were listed in a basic emotions chart by Shaver et al. (2001) although psychologists mainly identify six primary emotions (love, joy, surprise, anger, sadness, fear) the emotions stem from these.
 Only offering six emotions as choices felt too narrow and therefore I gave the participants what felt like a more comprehensive list with derivatives of these core emotions.
 Even these 25 felt very restrictive to some.
+(A) Whether positive or negative, it is difficult to pinpoint only one emotion for a single day, let alone a whole year.
+Were you conscious of this?

 (T) I was, and my intention was not to capture every emotion; but the main overriding one during each year of the person’s life so far.
 For some it was easy as losing a loved one or grief would mean sadness etc. Some people genuinely struggled to find the right words to encapsulate their emotions and therefore it was harder to pinpoint and took more time to be satisfied with their choice.